 Most of us have bad postural habits that put a strain on the back and ultimately cause back pain, such as:

 - Looking down at the cell phone, desk or a book.
-When the head leans forward, it puts extra strain on the muscles of the upper back and neck.
+When the head leans forward, it puts extra strain on the back muscles of the upper back and neck.
 This issue is often overlooked because it might not cause any issues in the short term, but if done repeatedly, it can have highly negative effects on one’s posture.

 - Rolling forward of the shoulders.
 If the chair is too soft and does not provide enough support, we are bound to suffer from a muscle imbalance.